magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 As the notice below the field indicates, the end-user can enter multiple classes, which are all then applied to the element in the template to which the `css` attribute is bound.

-Using the `css` attribute in your templates is completely optional.
-But if you want to give end-users some custom styling options using CSSS, it provides an easy way to do so as you will learn from our Quote control later in this topic.

 ## Add LESS files

 The first thing we need to do is add our LESS files to appropriate places in our module, according to convention.
+The conventions for LESS files and how they work within Page Builder are identical to how they work in core Magento.

 To ensure that Magento can merge your content type styles with all the other styles, you need to add a single LESS file named `_module.less` to both your `adminhtml/web/css/source` and `frontend/web/css/source` directories as shown here: